MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmanager/nf-acxmanager-acxcompositetemplatesetcorecircuit.md

 ### -param CircuitTemplates [in]

 The circuit template to set as the core on the specified *CompositeTemplate*.
 This parameter is mistakenly named in the plural.
-It actually represents the single core circuit.
+It actually represents the single core circuit template.

 ## -remarks